It's time, once again, to marvel at some precious idiots who don't know how to handle the world:

-The council reportedly voiced some concerns with USPS that the stamps depicted dangerous activities.
-The council felt that the stamps that show children doing a cannonball, skateboarding without protective pads, and doing a headstand without a helmet were dangerous, as children might attempt to copy the super-risky behavior.
+The council reportedly voiced some concerns with the USPS that the stamps depicted dangerous activities.
+The council felt the stamps that show children doing a cannonball, skateboarding without protective pads, and doing a headstand without a helmet were dangerous, as children might attempt to copy the super risky behavior.

 As a result of these concerns, USPS reportedly decided against releasing the already-printed stamps and will be destroying the entire run instead.

 Because if there is one thing that's cool enough to influence children, it's a series of pro-fitness postage stamps.